SuyoungPark11/suyoungpark11.github.io/_posts/2025-02-17-A-Journey-Lightweight-Audio-Language-Model.md

 ### 4.3.
 Copyright and Code

 This project is a corporate hackathon project with [Nota AI](https://www.nota.ai/) held at [boostcamp AI Tech](https://boostcamp.connect.or.kr/program_ai.html), managed by [NAVER Connect Foundation](https://connect.or.kr/), and it was carried out with 5 team members.

-The dataset is only used for boostcamp education and not allowed to take outside, so this post includes very limited image.
-Furthermore, it is available to find more detailed code for this project in [my GitHub](https://github.com/SuyoungPark11/level2-cv-datacentric-cv-20).
+It is available to check source code in GitHub Repository [link](https://github.com/boostcampaitech7/level4-cv-finalproject-hackathon-cv-20-lv3).

 ## 5. References